 If you think that your total taxable gain is less than your Capital Gains Tax allowance then you won’t have to pay tax.
 However you will still need to report the gain in your tax return if you’re registered for Self Assessment, and if the total amount you sold the assets for was more than 4 times your allowance.
-The Capital Gains Tax allowance is currently £12,300 so that is quite likely!
+The Capital Gains Tax allowance dropped to only £6,000 from April 2023, so that is quite likely!
 Make sure that you calculate the gain carefully and keep the records just in case.

 If you want to complete your return yourself, here’s what to do

 If you’re going to access the ‘real time’ Capital Gains Tax service yourself, here’s what you’ll need to do:

 - Go to this link and click ‘Start’ to report your capital gain